SysKitTeam/docs-bp/sharepoint-software-boundaries-and-limits/limits-by-feature/search-limits/authoritative-pages.md

 ---
-title: Authoritative Pages
+title: authoritative Pages
-description: Authoritative Pages best practices report by SPDocKit determines whether the authoritative pages are configured properly.
+description: authoritative Pages best practices report by SPDocKit determines whether the authoritative pages are configured properly.
 author: Aleksandar Draskovic
 date: 23/6/2017
 ---

-### Issue Description
+### Issue description
 This check determines whether the authoritative pages are configured properly.
 If not, you can experience issues with the relevance of returned search results.
 ### Explanation
 SharePoint Search uses the list of authoritative pages to calculate the ranking of results.
 The static rank determines the relative importance of a page, and it is computed as the smallest number of clicks it would take a user to navigate from an authoritative page to a document.
 The closer a document is to the most authoritative page, the higher its static rank.
 An administrator provides a small set of authoritative pages.
 An example of an authoritative page could be the home page of a company portal.